OOF2: The Manual

 Neumann boundary conditions are integrated over element edges, and are therefore insensitive to node density.
 That is, adding nodes to a boundary without changing the boundary condition will not change the effect of the boundary condition.
 Compare this to Generalized Force boundary conditions, which are applied node by node and are sensitive to node density.

-parameter specifies the value of
+The profile parameter specifies the value of

-the normal component of the Flux
+the normal component of the Flux along the boundary.
+The

-is divided into a number of components
+profile is divided into a number of components

-depending on the dimension of the Flux
+depending on the dimension of the Flux.
+If the Flux is a

 vector (e.g, heat flux) then its